afrisenti-semeval/afrisent-semeval-2023/README.md

 # SemEval 2023 Shared Task 12: Sentiment Analysis for African Languages (AfriSenti-SemEval)

-This repo contains the data for the AfriSenti-SemEval 2023 Shared Task 12: Sentiment Analysis in African Languages using Twitter Dataset
+This repo contains the data for the SemEval 2023 Shared Task 12: Sentiment Analysis in African Languages (AfriSenti-SemEval).

 <div style="text-align:center;">